DanielQuiroz97/lab-site/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+description: To send Jess an email, use the form-to-email boxes on the right of this page.
 draft: false
-formspree_form_id: id-from-formspree
+formspree_form_id: cooperstone.1@osu.edu
 layout: split-right
 name: Contact Us Form
 show_poweredby_formspree: true